 Federal Reserve Chair Powell has stated that financial authorities will take “necessary steps” to slow inflation.
-He acknowledged that it could raise rates at a faster pace than currently expected, eventually slowing the economy as a whole.
+He acknowledged that it might raise rates at a faster pace than currently expected, eventually slowing the economy as a whole.

 The Federal Open Market Committee (FOMC) raised its federal funds rate guidance target by 0.25 points at its regular meeting last week.
 The rate hike will be the first since December 2018.
 The median forecast of FOMC participants also suggests that the rate will be raised by 0.25 points six more times this year.
-The fed funds rate is expected to reach 2.8% in 2023, exceeding the neutral rate of about 2.4%.
+The fed funds rate is expected to reach 2.8% in 2023, exceeding the neutral rate of regarding 2.4%.
 Neutral interest rates are theoretical levels that do not accelerate or slow the economy.

 Chair Powell gave a lecture at the National Association for Business Economics (NABE) on the 21st.
 According to the pre-distributed manuscript, “If we come to the conclusion that it is appropriate to move more aggressively and raise the fed funds rate target by more than 0.25 points at one or more meetings, we will do so.
 Pointed out.
 “If we decide that we need to tighten into a more restrained stance beyond the normally expected neutral levels, we’re thinking of doing so,” he said.